italiangrid/storm/sysadmin-guide.md

 	sudo service emir-serp start

 Verify the pubblication by inspecting this <a href="http://emitbdsr1.cern.ch:9126/services">page</a> searching for an entity with "Name" attribute equal to StoRM YAIM variable "SITE\_NAME".
 It is recommended to set back the logging level to error and restart the service.
 Stopping emier-serp will cause the entry to be deleted.

-<a name="upgradetoemi3">&nbsp;</a>
-## StoRM Upgrade to EMI3

-In order to upgrade your current version of StoRM from EMI1 or EMI2 to EMI3 you need to install the EMI3 repos.<br>
-Depending on your platform, download and install the right EMI release package, as described in the [EMI Repository settings](#emireposettings) section.

-Then execute:

-	yum clean all
-	yum -y update

-To configure your StoRM services please read the [Configuration](#configuration) section.
-<br><br>
-An example of yaim usage for configuring all the services on the same host is reported below:

-	/opt/glite/yaim/bin/yaim -c -d 6 -s /etc/storm/siteinfo/storm.def -n se_storm_backend -n se_storm_frontend -n se_storm_gridftp -n se_storm_gridhttps

-Please take a look at the [Launching YAIM configuration](#launchyaim) section for further details.

 <a name="AppendixA">&nbsp;</a>
 ## Appendix A